 Both allow you to directly translate as you type.

-Select/highlight a paragraph or passage of text and then translate to another language or your language ,with-in the keyboard.
+Select / highlight a paragraph or passage of text and then translate to another language, with-in the keyboard.

 You don’t leave your keyboard or current page.

 🔸 To get an accurate translation for documents, I translate my native language, English, into the required language, then translate it back to English, to see if the phrasing and word association translates properly.
 If not, you can replace words or phrasing, to suit the language you are translating into.
 Then simply translate back to your required language.
 A couple of clicks and you have proof read and corrected your translation for grammar and phrasing.

 🔸 You may think that it will translate back exactly the same, but that’s not always the case.
 A lot of words in English, and vice versa, don’t exist in other languages, so the translator will use word association and replace the word, but this sometimes does not fit with the phrasing or context .